401(k) Retirement Plans

 Employees at Pension Planning specialize in helping employers design and maintain the best type of retirement plan structure to fulfill their goals.
 There are many ways to design a 401(k) plan.

-Please allow our PPC plan consultants help you achieve your retirement plan goal!
+Please allow our PPC plan consultants help you achieve your retirement plan goal!!
+Email your questions to: Send Email

 All Types of 401(k) Safe Harbor Plans

 A Safe Harbor 401(k) Plan is a type of 401(k) with a designated mandatory employer contribution which allows the owner(s) and other highly compensated employees to avoid most annual compliance tests.
-If a 401(k) includes a Safe Harbor provision, the employer makes tax deductible contributions on the behalf of eligible employees and those contributions are typically 100% vested.
+If a 401(k) includes a Safe Harbor provision, the employer (also called the plan sponsor) makes tax deductible contributions on the behalf of eligible employees and those contributions are typically 100% vested.
 Safe Harbor 401(k) plans are the most popular type of 401(k) used by small businesses today.
 Unlike a traditional 401(k) plan, they automatically pass the ADP/ACP and top-heavy nondiscrimination tests.
-This assures the owners and highly paid employees who make at least $130,000 annually to contribute the maximum employee deferral contribution.
-Most people are not aware there are 10 different types of Safe Harbor plans.
+This assures the owners and highly paid employees who made at least $135,000 in 2022 (This number increased to $150,000 in 2023.) to contribute the maximum employee deferral contribution.
+Most people are not aware there are at least 10 different types of Safe Harbor plans.
 How do you know which Safe Harbor Plan works best for your company?
 At PPC our plan consultants explain the various Safe Harbor plans and will create illustrations modeling different plan contributions specifically for your company’s needs.

 At PPC our plan consultants explain the various Safe Harbor plans and will create illustrations modeling different plan contributions specifically for your company’s needs.